OttoAndras/typo3-csp/Documentation/ForIntegrators/Typoscript/HowToMigrateScriptBlocks.rst

 You can make two easy change to make this declaration valid for your content security policy header.

-a) Change the TEXT to a new content object (introduced by this extension): SCRIPT
+- Change the TEXT to a new content object (introduced by this extension): SCRIPT
-b) Delete the <script> tag declartion it will be added automatically.
+- Delete the <script> tag declartion it will be added automatically.

 Result:
 ::